 We encourage applicants to visit our department.
 Contact us directly to schedule a department tour at: dsi.sva.edu/contact.

 If you have any questions about the application process, contact Graduate Admissions at 212.592.2107 or email: gradadmissions@sva.edu.

-Miya Osaki, chair Chessa Cahill, director of operations Gale Linares, administrative assistant Christian Gomez, systems administrator
+Miya Osaki, chair

+Jennifer Miraflor, director of operations

+Jhonn Henriquez, systems administrator

-Tel: 212.592.2205 Email: dsiinfo@sva.edu Site: sva.edu/dsi Department site: dsi.sva.edu limits of a computer or a nice illustration-it has the power to change our reality."
+Tel: 212.592.2205 Email: dsiinfo@sva.edu

+Site: sva.edu/dsi Department site: dsi.sva.edu
-facebook.com/svadsi

-instagram.com/svadsi

-twitter.com/svadsi

 As a DSI graduate, I see every human interaction as a system.

 [Now], as a college design professor, I want my students to see the possibilities for change that design has.
-It goes beyond the
+It goes beyond the limits of a computer or a nice illustration-it has the power to change our reality."